-Fig. 2.- Position-Velocity diagrams of the molecular lines.
-There are three velocity components in the $^{12}$ CO line along both the directions of Right Ascension and Declination.
-The three components appear to have nearly the same sizes and share a common centre.
-It is therefore highly unlikely that the configuration is due to projection of clouds at different distances.
-In comparison the $^{13}$ CO line shows only one velocity component. • Fig. 3.- The near-infrared 2-micron (2MASS Ks band) image superimposed with the $^{12}$ CO(2-1) line maps in IRAS 04000+5052.
-The contours represent the integrated line intensity of the main line (blue) and the satellite line (red), respectively, each with contour levels at 35 %, 55 %, 75 % and 95 % of the maximum intensity.
-The lower-right panel depicts the contours of the two main line components (see text), for which the sizes and the centres are almost the same as the blue contour in the left panel.
-The upper-right panel shows the enlarged image of the infrared star cluster at the centre of the clouds. •
+FIG. 2.-Position-velocity diagrams of the molecular lines.
+There are three velocity components in the 12CO line along both the directions of right ascension and declination.
+The three components appear to have nearly the same sizes and share a common center.
+It is therefore highly unlikely that the configuration is due to the projection of clouds at different distances.
+In comparison, the 13CO line shows only one velocity component.
+[See the electronic edition of the Journal for a color version of this figure.]

+FIG. 3.-Near-infrared 2 μ m (2MASS K_s band) image superposed with the 12CO (2-1) line maps in IRAS 04000+5052.
+The contours represent the integrated line intensity of the main line (dark) and the satellite line (light), respectively, each with contour levels at 35%, 55%, 75%, and 95% of the maximum intensity.
+The lower right panel depicts the contours of the two main line components (see text), for which the sizes and the centers are almost the same as the dark contour in the left panel.
+The upper right panel shows the enlarged image of the infrared star cluster at the center of the clouds.
+[See the electronic edition of the Journal for a color version of this figure.]